Substance Abuse Resources in Norwalk

 Once you have gone through a drug or alcohol rehab center, it’s important to have an aftercare plan to ensure that you stay on the path to a substance-free lifestyle.
 Recovery meetings are a great way to meet people who share similar struggles and experiences.
 There are several groups that meet throughout your area, including Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery.

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous (AA) is one of the oldest and most recognized support groups for those struggling with alcohol addiction.
 This international group of men and women began in the 1930s and follows a traditional 12-step program to recovery.
 There is no cost to attend meetings, and members don’t have to adhere to certain religious, political, or philosophical viewpoints.
 People attend meetings at all stages of recovery, ranging from those who want to quit to those who have been sober for many years.
-Meetings take place throughout the week at several locations in and around Norwalk.
+Meetings take place throughout the week at several locations in and around your area.

 - St. Jerome’s Church